per1234/wirino/README.md

 #### Required Cores
 **wirino** only provides hardware definitions and bootloader files.
 You also need to install the core files to support your Wiring board.
 Follow the installation instructions found on the core's page.
-- Wiring S, Wiring S with Play Shield - [MightyCore](https://github.com/MCUdude/MightyCore)
+- Wiring S, Wiring S with Play Shield - [MightyCore](https://github.com/MCUdude/MightyCore) (v2.0.0 or newer required)
-- Wiring V1.1, Wiring V1.0 - [MegaCore](https://github.com/MCUdude/MegaCore)
+- Wiring V1.1, Wiring V1.0 - [MegaCore](https://github.com/MCUdude/MegaCore) (v2.0.0 or newer required)

 ## Usage